Xeway/ERC/README.md

 **Type: `uint256`**

 Strike price.
-Note that the strike price is a price per one underlying token.
 The option buyer may be (depending on the contract implementation) able to exercise only fraction of the options and the paid strike price must be adjusted by the contract to reflect it.

+Note that `strike` is set for exercising the total `amount` of options.

 > Be aware of token decimals!